Dario-Maglio/Dario-Maglio/README.rst

 Hi 👋 My username is @Dario-Maglio

-I live in Naples 🇮🇹 and study Physics at the University of Pisa  🔭
+I live in Campania 🇮🇹 and study Physics at the University of Pisa  🔭

 What I can say about myself - in short
 --------------------------------------

-I enjoy exploring Art, Culture, Nature and Science, and I believe in ensuring `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ and `Curiosity Driven Learning <https://github.com/Dario-Maglio/Curiosity_Driven_Learning>`_ as a pathway to a better society.
-I also like to question labels and fundamental concepts, even  when I am catching analogies between totally different things.
+I enjoy exploring Art, Culture, Nature and Science, and I believe in ensuring `Open Knowledge <https://en.wikipedia.org/wiki/Open_knowledge>`_ and `Curiosity Driven Learning <https://github.com/Dario-Maglio/Curiosity_Driven_Learning>`_ as the path to a better society.
+I also like to catch analogies between completely different things and question labels and fundamental concepts.

 Currently:
 """"""""""

-- 🏫 I am writing my Master's Thesis at the University of Helsinki.
+- 🏫 I am writing my Master's Thesis on Quantum Time and the PaW Mechanism.
-- 👀 I am interested in Quantum Field Theory and Statistical Physics.
+- 👀 My interests are Relativistic Quantum Field Theory and Statistical Physics.
-- 🌱 I am learning numerical methods for ML and QMC simulations.
+- 🌱 I am also learning numerical methods for Machine Learning and Monte Carlo simulations.
 - 📫 How to reach me: cafasso.dario@gmail.com, d.cafasso@studenti.unipi.it.